SatLayer Overview

 Last updated

-SatLayer offers the above-mentioned framework for developers to build BVS systems secured by BTC assets staked in our contracts.
-It features a clean and straightforward abstraction while allowing flexibility for both on-chain and off-chain logic and components.
-Similar to next.js
+SatLayer offers the above-mentioned framework for developers to build BVS systems secured by Bitcoin assets staked in our contracts.
+It features a clean and straightforward abstraction while allowing flexibility for both on-chain and off-chain components.
+Similar to Next.js or React, SatLayer acts as a modular lego block for developers' customization and creativity.

 A BVS relies on economic incentives and risk mechanisms to discourage malicious behavior in off-chain processes.
+The economic defense works as follows:

 Each BVS enforces a set of "slashing conditions" within its on-chain contract.
-When a slashing condition is met, operators who violate these rules have a portion or all of their stake confiscated.
+When a slashing condition is met, node operators who violate these rules have a portion or all of their stake confiscated.
 BVS developers have considerable flexibility in managing these slashing conditions and outcomes — slashed assets can be redirected as protocol revenue or permanently burned by sending them to a null address.

 In practice, slashing conditions for a real-world BVS are likely complex and often require cryptographic proof of malicious activity.
 Slashes are validated and executed on-chain.
 Thus, developers must ensure that (a) slashing remains affordable to execute to deter unchecked malicious activity, and (b) slashing is secure against misuse to prevent false triggers.